tcerqueira/docker-pm-class/README.md

 # 4 is the number of threads
 ```
 ## Running ROS
-If you compiled the workspace inside the same session shell as right now, you need to source an enviroment.
+Now you need to source an enviroment.
 Go ahead and run:
 ```
 source /root/catkin_ws/devel/setup.bash
 ```
-Previous step is not necessary the next time you start a shell.
+> This must be called everytime you start a shell.
+There's a way but involves modifying the _Dockerfile_ and build a run the container again.
+Note that building the container wont take as much time as the first time because it will cache the previous image and build on top of it.
+>

+> I'm still working on x11 to see simulator windows.
+>